Sustainability

 Climate change risks

 • Occurrence of natural disasters due to climate change.
-For example, in the Materials Business Field, we anticipate that natural disasters will disrupt logistics operations and impact supply chains.
-We also expect to see massive increases in raw material and other prices due to energy transitions.
+For example, in the Materials Business Field, natural disasters disrupting logistics operations and impacting supply chains.
+Also, massive increases in raw material and other prices due to energy transitions

-5 We use consistent policies and guidelines to assess and monitor not only our business partners' adherence to laws and regulations but also their response to soft laws.
+5 We assess and systematically manage human rights-related risks that could lead to departures of personnel.
+We also use consistent policies and guidelines to assess and monitor not only our business partners' adherence to laws and regulations but also their response to soft laws.
 In this way, we are strengthening the management of supplier compliance.
-Medium-High
+Medium-High High

 Information security risks